Tarmity/book-search/README.md

 ![License](https://img.shields.io/github/license/tarmity/budget-tracker)

 ## Description
-  * This repository is where I developed the Book Search.
+  * This repository is where I developed the Book Search using the MERN stack.
 Not only do I work on code and issues here.
 I also publish the latest updates and functions.
 This source code is avaialable to everyone under the Free Software Foundation, Inc. http//fsf.org/.

   ![img](https://github.com/Tarmity/book-search/blob/main/client/public/img/bookSearch.png?raw=true)